-acebutolol Oral Warnings
+acebutolol oral Warnings

-acebutolol Oral Uses
+acebutolol oral Uses

-This medication belongs to a class of medications called beta-blockers.
-It works by blocking the action of certain natural chemicals (such as adrenaline and epinephrine) that affect the heart and blood vessels, resulting in a lowering of heart rate, blood pressure, and strain on the heart.
+This medication belongs to a class of drugs known as beta blockers.
+It works by blocking the action of certain natural substances in your body, such as epinephrine, on the heart and blood vessels.
+This effect lowers heart rate, blood pressure, and strain on the heart.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

-Take this medication by mouth with or without food, usually once or twice daily or as directed by your doctor.
-Your dosage is based on your medical condition and your response to therapy.
+Take this medication by mouth with or without food as directed by your doctor, usually once or twice daily.
+The dosage is based on your medical condition and response to treatment.

-Use this medication regularly in order to get the most benefit from it.
+Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time(s) each day.
-This medication treats, but does not cure, high blood pressure.
-It is important to continue taking this medication even if you feel well.
-Most people with high blood pressure do not feel sick.

-acebutolol Oral Side Effects
+acebutolol oral Side Effects

 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-A very serious allergic reaction to this drug is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.